HTTPArchive/almanac.httparchive.org/src/content/en/2019/page-weight.md

 The median web page is around 1900KB in size and contains 74 requests.
 That doesn't sound too bad, right?

-Here's the issue with medians—they mask problems.
+Here's the issue with medians: they mask problems.
 By definition, they focus only on the middle of the distribution.
 We need to consider percentiles at both extremes to get an understanding of the bigger picture.

 Looking at the 90th percentile exposes the unpleasant stuff.
-Roughly 10% of the pages we're pushing at the unsuspecting public are in excess of 6MB and contain 179 requests.
+Roughly 10% of the pages we're pushing at the unsuspecting public are in excess of 6 MB and contain 179 requests.
 This is, frankly, terrible.
 If this doesn't seem terrible to you, then you definitely need to read this chapter.

 ### Myth: Page size doesn't matter